Mimedx Group Inc (MDXG) Is It Worthy for Investors?

 For Mimedx Group Inc (NASDAQ:MDXG) out of the analyst recommendations 0 analysts recommend stock a Buy, 3 rate the stock Outperform, 1 analysts recommend to Hold the stock, 0 rate Underperform and 0 analysts recommend the stock a Sell.

-Shares of Mimedx Group Inc (NASDAQ:MDXG) has a market capitalization of $1.07 Billion and its number of outstanding shares are 118.4 Million.
-During previous trade 10.31 Million shares of Mimedx Group Inc (NASDAQ:MDXG) exchanged hands whereas on average almost 2.19 Million shares has been traded.
+Shares of Mimedx Group Inc (NASDAQ:MDXG) has a market capitalization of $986.03 Million and its number of outstanding shares are 125.93 Million.
+During previous trade 14.08 Million shares of Mimedx Group Inc (NASDAQ:MDXG) exchanged hands whereas on average almost 2.37 Million shares has been traded.